psq/swapr/README.md

 Note: you need to restart Sidecar each time you want to run the integration tests, so that the contracts can be re-deployed.

 ## Further thoughts
-Solidity does not make it easy to implement `sqrt`, although the "egyptian" method seems fine, however not having loops in Clarity makes it impractical to implement, so the contract uses the old method, but if the x pair is a lot less valuable than the y pair, rounding issues may occur.
+Solidity does not make it easy to implement `sqrt`, although the "egyptian" method seems fine, however not having loops in Clarity makes it impractical to implement, so the contract uses the old method, but if the x pair is a lot less valuable than the y pair, rounding issues may be more prominent.
 Rather, I would hope `sqrt` can be added as a prinitive to Clarity (see section 3.4 of the V2 whitepaper), at least the `isqrt` variant:
 ```
 the integer square root (isqrt) of a positive integer n is the positive integer m which is the greatest integer less than or equal to the square root of n
 ```